energywebfoundation/origin/docs/traceability/packages/issuer-api.md

 When a certificate is requested, issued, or updated (i.e. if it has been transferred, claimed or revoked), this is reflected in the certificate’s record in the database as well as on the blockchain.
 The Issuer API makes updates to the Certificates on the blockchain using the [Blockchain facade](../contracts/Issuer.md#blockchain-facade) methods, and queries the database repository using a connection through [TypeORM](https://typeorm.io/#/).

 See the code snippet below from the CreateCertificateRequestHandler class.
 The certificate is first created on the blockchain using the [CertificationRequest facade](https://github.com/energywebfoundation/origin/blob/master/packages/traceability/issuer/src/blockchain-facade/CertificationRequest.ts), and then created in the database using the repository service.
-You can see the source code [here](https://github.com/energywebfoundation/origin/blob/master/packages/traceability/issuer-api/src/pods/certification-request/handlers/create-certification-request.handler.ts).

 ```
 async execute({